 Finally, I tried what you see below: 1/4 cup baking soda and 3/4 cup arrowroot powder (plus clay for absorbency and odor control).

 Now we have deodorant that works well and doesn’t irritate anyone.
 It’s a winner!
 (Edit: I have now been using this deodorant for 3 years!)

-So today I’m fulfilling my promise to share our natural, homemade deodorant recipe — it really works.
-An no nasty chemicals like store-bought!
+And now I’m fulfilling my promise to share our natural deodorant recipe — it really works.
+And no nasty chemicals like store-bought!

 - 1-1/3 cups extra virgin coconut oil

 - 1-1/2 tablespoons beeswax shavings or beads* (increase if you live in a warmer climate)